 Anyone can volunteer!
-Please check the "participate" section of our website for the schedule of workdays, or email us to join our low-traffic list-serve and receive monthly updates.
-We hold workdays at least one day per week from March through November with varying times and days to accomodate the most peoples schedules.
+Please check the "volunteer days" section of our website for the schedule of workdays, or email us to join our low-traffic list-serve and receive monthly updates.
+We hold workdays at least one day per week from March through November and a community workday the last saturday of the month.

 Who owns the land?

 Currently, the land that the Mill Creek Farm maintains, along with the adjacent community garden, is owned by the City of Philadelphia through the Redevelopment Authority and is leased to the Philadelphia Water Department.
-We are trying to get the land put in a land trust with the Neighborhood Gardens Association (NGA) to protect it from future development.
-In order to do that, we need the support of Councilwoman Jannie Blackwell to get the title transferred from the City to the NGA.
+We are trying to get the land put in a land trust with the Neighborhood Gardens Trust (NGT) to protect it from future development.
+In order to do that, we need the support of Councilwoman Jannie Blackwell to get the title transferred from the City to the NGT.

 What programs does Mill Creek Farm currently offer to the West Philadelphia community?

-We offer sliding scale educational field trips for school groups, professional groups, conferences, and tours.
-We also host youth and other groups for community service projects and volunteer workdays.
+We offer educational field trips for school groups, professional groups, conferences, and tours.
+We have a high school internship program through the Philadelphia Youth Network and an apprenticeship program.
+We host a weekly after school gardening club for students from Martha Washington Elementary School.
+We host youth and other groups for community service projects and volunteer workdays.
 In addition, we host barbeques, community gatherings, and educational workshops for neighbors and other community members.